Aladdin-Elshamy/Akhtbrat_Quiz_App/README.md

 5. View your score and compare it with the correct answers to see how you performed.
 6. Test your knowledge again by clicking on "Check answers".

-## Contributing

-Contributions to the Akhtbrat Quiz App are welcome!
-If you have any ideas for improvements or bug fixes, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b my-feature`
-3. Make the necessary changes and commit them: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin my-feature`
-5. Submit a pull request detailing your changes.

 ## Contact